Singapore LNG Terminal

 Given the terminal’s strategic importance, the government has been expanding the terminal ahead of demand.
-The terminal now has a third tank, a secondary jetty and additional regasification facilities with a throughput capacity of 6 Mtpa.
-When additional regasification equipment are added by 2017 and a fourth tank by 2018, the terminal’s capacity will increase to at least 11 Mtpa.
+The terminal now has four tanks, a secondary jetty and additional regasification facilities with a throughput capacity of 11 Mtpa.
 The terminal can accommodate seven storage tanks, with a throughput capacity of 15 Mtpa.

 The terminal is an open-access terminal that will provide terminal services without discrimination.
 It offers a range of ancillary services, such as Storage and Reload, Storage and Sendout, and vessel cooldown.
 However, access to the LNG terminal will be subject to the spare capacity of the terminal's facilities, such as tank capacity and berthing slots.
-Parties interested in SLNG's terminal services may contact SLNG at firstname.lastname@example.org.
+Parties interested in SLNG's terminal services may find out more at http://www.slng.com.sg.